Port of Bujumbura

 The Port of Bujumbura is a port on Lake Tanganyika serving Bujumbura, the largest city in Burundi.
 It is the largest port on the lake and handles about 80% of Burundi's imports and exports.
 Constructed in 1959 and expanded in the early 1990s, the port includes berthing facilities, gantry cranes, warehouses, and an open storage area.
 The port is also used as a transit point for goods destined for Rwanda and the Democratic Republic of the Congo.

 Location

 The Port of Bujumbura is the largest port on Lake Tanganyika, the others being Mpulungu (Zambia), Kalemie (Democratic Republic of the Congo), and Kigoma (Tanzania).
 Rumonge, to the south, has the only other large landing site in Burundi.

-The port is northeast of the lake, north of the Boulevard du Port, west of the Avenue du Lac and RN5 Boulevard Melchior Ndadatya, and south of the Ntahangwa River.
+The port is northeast of the lake, north of the Boulevard du Port, west of the Avenue du Lac and RN5 Boulevard Melchior Ndadaye, and south of the Ntahangwa River.

 The Brarudi Brewery is to the northeast of the port.

 The Buyenzi Canal, a storm water canal, flows from the Buyenzi District into the port basin, carrying sediment and sand, domestic waste water, debris and factory waste.

 Regular dredging is required to remove sediment.

 There is an oil jetty and oil storage owned by SEP (Société d'Entreposage Pétrolier au Burundi) about 1 km to the north of the port.